Macoron/NoddingDetection/README.md

 - User is expected to be facing the camera and stay not further away than 2 meters.
 - The face is expected to be always visible and not occluded.
 - The nodding is assumpted to be a pattern of moving head one time up and one time down.

+To learn more about check the [research notebook](notebooks/research.ipynb).